ucn-eu/android_loggingserver/README.md

 Data Uploader
 =============

-Simple node.js based server to receive multipart from POST uploads of json objects to be stored to a mongodb.
+Node app to receive multipart from POST uploads of json objects to be stored to a mongodb.

 http(s)://<server>/upload/<database>